Estate Planning Lawyers in West Seneca, NY

-A: The primary duties of both an executor and administrator, once formally appointed by the Surrogate's Court, are to collect and liquidate the estate assets, pay all of the legitimate expenses and debts of the estate and distribute the remaining assets to the beneficiaries according to the decedent's Will, or to the heirs entitled to inherit if there is no will.
-(Back to Top)
+A: The primary duties of both an executor and administrator, once formally appointed by the Surrogate's Court, are to collect and liquidate the estate assets, pay all of the legitimate expenses and debts of the estate, and distribute the remaining assets to the beneficiaries according to the decedent's Will or to the heirs entitled to inherit if there is no will.

 Q: What are my obligations and liabilities as an Executor or an Administrator?

-The Executor or Administrator has a duty to utilize his or her best judgement and efforts in acting on behalf of the Estate beneficiaries.
+The Executor or Administrator has a duty to utilize his or her best judgment and efforts in acting on behalf of the Estate beneficiaries.
 If the fiduciary violates this duty, resulting in a loss of estate assets, he or she could be held personally liable.
-(Back to Top)

 Q: What assets of the decedent do I have control over as an executor or administrator?

 A: Assets owned by the decedent can be characterized as either "probate" assets or "non-probate" assets.
 Generally speaking, probate assets are those assets owned individually by the decedent and titled to the decedent alone, and assets specifically designating the estate as beneficiary.